| | |

 "little flock," yet this is not the way in which God's Word presents the

 doctrine of election.
+It was

 not the thought of an individual predestination which the apostles sought to inculcate,